Dbutler24/butler-portfolio/final_project_Daria.md

 https://cmu.box.com/s/j9c4qo6hakypzn5dsdjwkdsdbikmnvy2

 # Completion of Final Project
 I plan to complete the final project using shorthand.
 I will create visualizations using a combination flourish and infogram.

-The visualizations will be interwoven with text providing context and a final call to action at the end.
+The visualizations will be interwoven with text providing history and context, citing various articles and thought pieces on the subject.